NVlabs/FPSci/docs/weaponConfigReadme.md

     }

 The `modelSpec` above provides a filename for a `.obj` file for the model, as well as several preprocess steps intended to orient, position, and scale the model correctly.

+If the `renderModel` flag within a weapon configuration is `true` a `modelSpec` must be provided in the configuration.
+If a `modelSpec` is not provided an exception will be thrown at runtime stating this.